top of page

 Christina is a member of the San Francisco South chapter of the Society of Children's Book Writers and Illustrators (SCBWI).

 On a personal note, Christina loves to dive into "research mode," whether it's to burrow into a historic research project or to buy a new piece of furniture.
 She lives according to spreadsheets and to-do lists.
-She loves cities as much as being in nature (they are each intricate organisms), creative/crafty projects, and her husband and cats (they came with him, lucky her!).
+She loves cities as much as being in nature (see Instagram), creative/crafty projects, and her husband and cats (they came with him, lucky her!).

 xb2009_11_2_000.jpg